eucarizan/HyperSkill-Java-SampleProblems/README.md

-[the count of numbers divisible by n](./control_flow_statements/CountNumbersDivisibleByN/README.md)|the for-loop|179 [squares of natural numbers](./control_flow_statements/NaturalNumbersSquares/README.md)|the while and do-while loops|3 [the smallest value](./control_flow_statements/TheSmallestValue/README.md)|the while and do-while loops|207 [the sequence](./control_flow_statements/TheSequence/README.md)|the while and do-while loops|204 [the sum of elements](./control_flow_statements/TheSumOfElements/README.md)|the while and do-while loops|206 [days of the week](./control_flow_statements/DaysOfTheWeek/README.md)|switch expression|144
+[the count of numbers divisible by n](./control_flow_statements/CountNumbersDivisibleByN/README.md)|the for-loop|179 [squares of natural numbers](./control_flow_statements/NaturalNumbersSquares/README.md)|the while and do-while loops|3 [the smallest value](./control_flow_statements/TheSmallestValue/README.md)|the while and do-while loops|207 [the largest element of a sequence](./control_flow_statements/TheLargestElementOfASequence/README.md)|the while and do-while loops|208
+[the sequence](./control_flow_statements/TheSequence/README.md)|the while and do-while loops|204
+[the sum of elements](./control_flow_statements/TheSumOfElements/README.md)|the while and do-while loops|206 [days of the week](./control_flow_statements/DaysOfTheWeek/README.md)|switch expression|144